 The risk of additional unforeseen costs associated with construction projects tends to vary with project size and complexity.
 Therefore, EPA developed contingency factors using both project size (i.e., total direct cost) and complexity (i.e., the technology being modeled) as input variables.
 Ideally, a contingency cost estimate is based on statistical data or experience from similar projects.
-By their nature, however, contingency costs are site specific and difficult to predict; two estimators may recommend different contingency budgets for the same project (Burger, 2003).
-EPA examined recommended contingency values, tabulated by project size, from an economic analysis of water services (GeoEconomics Associates Inc., 2002).
+By their nature, however, contingency costs are site specific and difficult to predict; two estimators may recommend different contingency values, tabulated by project size, from an economic analysis of water services (GeoEconomics Associates Inc., 2002).
 The recommendations are presented in Exhibit D-4.
 These contingency rates, which range from 2 to 10 percent, are applied to the base costs (i.e., direct costs) to derive contingency cost.
 These rates apply to projects of low to average complexity.
 Water treatment construction projects typically fall into this category, depending on the technology being installed.